About Reduzer

 Transparency

-Say what is real.
+Say what's real.
 Show the numbers.
 No hidden facts, no cover-ups.

 Accountability

-When something breaks, we fix it, stabilize it, and prevent repeat failure.
+When something breaks, we fix it, we stabilize it, and we make sure it doesn't happen again.

 Partnership